leshcat/flo-devops-test/adr/architecture_design.md

    4. AWS ECS.
 Since our app is dockerized, ECS nicely fits, however it will take much more time to figure out its internals than option n2.
    5. AWS EKS.
 The best solution at the present time for dockerized apps, however it also brings much higher complexity both in terms of provisioning service & creating actual configurations.

 * Cluster endpoint should be accessible via test.wodpress.int

-  As expected, since domain 'wodpress.int' is already occupied, at the moment following positions are available:
+  Since domain 'wodpress.int' is already occupied, at the moment following positions are available:

   * Create AWS Route53 private zone, then use one of the possible solutions:

+  * Then one of the following:

    1. Semi-hack way:
       - Create 'web.wordpress.int' alias for ALB endpoint
       - Modify /etc/hosts or dnsmasq to emulate wordpress.int ownership

    2. Setup up dns forwarder, similar to: https://aws.amazon.com/premiumsupport/knowledge-center/r53-private-ubuntu/